AlinaHyk/literature-search-system/README.md

 ## CS361 Course Project
 This repository is being developed as part of the CS361 Software Engineering I course.
 The project will implement microservices architecture and follow agile development principles.

+## Contribution Guidelines
+Interested in contributing to this project?
+We welcome collaboration!
+This project will evolve through several development phases during the CS361 course.
+Currently, we're focusing on setting up the core architecture and developing the initial search functionality.
+Check the Issues tab for specific tasks that need attention.